Some need to learn to discern.

 A. (a) Of course not. (b) The key is "apparent".
 Having one's own son maimed and killed so as to help sinning ones is hardly that much to boast of - and besides the plan failed.

 Q. Do you distrust your friends when they do something for which you can see no immediate rational explanation, or claim to have done something which you think unlikely?"

 A. That would depend on what their claims were.
 See a story:

 John Cremony was a famous Western figure.
 He told one story of a desperate flight from pursuing Indians.

->

-> The SRF member who asked these questions, went on and read into the material checked the information about Yogananda's changes of kriya, and left SRF.
-He stopped trusting in Yogananda's changed kriya, the one they spread in SRF.
+The SRF member who asked these questions, went on and read some Gold Scales material, checked the information about Yogananda's changes of kriya, and left SRF.